auspayroll/evidentli/sumo/README.md

 ``sumo.analyse()``

-After `analyse` is run, sumo will contain a Python dictionary of the category counts via the SUMO `categorized` property.
+After `analyse` is run, sumo will contain a Python dictionary of the distribution via the SUMO `distrubution` property.

-``sumo.categorized``
+``sumo.distribution``

 ---